raphael-proust/raphael-proust.github.io/games/zelda-s-puzzles.md

 In the case where a specific condition is required, this becomes a two step puzzle: find the combination that triggers the required condition and the combination that works after that.

-## Problem solving and puzzle solving
+## Solving problems and solving puzzles

 Solving puzzles is fun: there is one solution to the puzzle and you get to solve it by understanding what the designer was thinking when they created it.
 Plus you get a few hints so you're not just hitting switches at random until it works.